clicon/clixon-controller/test/README.md

-Composite tests: (start containers and backend+) change-ctrl-push.sh   Change device config on controller and push to devices change-device-diff.sh Changeconfig on device and check diff
+Composite tests: (start containers and backend+) change-ctrl-push.sh   Change device config on controller and push to devices change-device-diff.sh Change config on device and check diff

 Modifiers:
 n=<nr>                Apply on <nr> devices (all)